California wildfires prompt evacuations amid heat wave

 CASTAIC, Calif.
-(AP) — California wildfires erupted Wednesday in rural areas, racing through bone-dry brush and prompting evacuations as the state sweltered under a heat wave that could last through Labor Day.
+(AP) — California wildfires chewed through rural areas north of Los Angeles and east of San Diego on Thursday, racing through bone-dry brush and prompting evacuations as the state sweltered under a heat wave that could last through Labor Day.

-The Route Fire in Castaic in northwestern Los Angeles County raged through about 4,625 acres (1,872 hectares) of hills containing scattered houses.
-Interstate 5, a major north-south route, was closed by a blaze that burned several hundred acres in only a few hours.
+The Route Fire near Castaic in northwestern Los Angeles County raged through more than 8 square miles of hills containing scattered houses.
+Traffic was snarled on Interstate 5, a major north-south route running through fire area.
+Containment was estimated at 12%.

 People are also reading…